veox/python3-krakenex/README.rst

 This package will never support Python 2.
 There will be no changes made to enable compatibility with Python 2.
-Python 3.0 was `released in 2008`_.
-It is more than 7 years old.
+Python 3.0 was `released in 2008`_, before Bitcoin was.

+There is no reason to support Python 2 except for compatibility with systems from the pre-blockchain era.

+The fact that some GNU/Linux distributions still ship with Python 2 as the default seems unfortunate to me.
+However, I will not support this madness with my precious time.

-If you need to use Python 2, see python2-krakenex_.
+If you have a valid reason to use Python 2, see python2-krakenex_.
+Be warned, though, that it is unmaintained.

 .. _released in 2008: https://en.wikipedia.org/wiki/History_of_Python#Version_3.0